 Three existing curb cuts along the project frontage provide access to the existing surface parking lot: one curb cut on Broadway (28 feet long) and two curb cuts on Davis Street (28 feet and 20 feet long).
 The existing sidewalk is 15 feet wide along The Embarcadero and 10 feet wide along Broadway and 11 feet wide along Vallejo Street.
 Davis Street only has a short 10-foot-wide sidewalk along the southwest a portion of the proposed project site.
-The proposed project would remove six existing parallel on-street parking spaces and three existing on-street motorcycle parking spaces along the project frontage on the north side of Broadway, three existing parallel on-street parking spaces along the project frontage on the east side of Davis Street, 20 existing perpendicular on-street Port parking spaces along the project frontage on the east side of Davis Street, and six existing perpendicular on-street Port parking spaces along the project frontage on the north side of Vallejo Street.
+The proposed project would remove six existing parallel on-street parking spaces and three existing on-street motorcycle parking spaces along the project frontage on the north side of Broadway, three existing parallel on-street parking spaces along the project frontage on the east side of Davis Street, 20 existing perpendicular on-street Port parking spaces along the project frontage on the north side of Vallejo Street.
 There are 28 street trees along the perimeter of the site; 22 trees are along The Embarcadero, four on Broadway, and two on Davis Street.
 Figure 2 shows an aerial view of the project location.